JetAstra/SDAR/README.md

 **SDAR is still an early experimental state, we are actively developing more systematic and warmly welcome collaborations in this direction.**

 ## 🔥 News
+- [2025-10-29] We have open-sourced our downstream task fine-tuning framework, powered by  [LlamaFactory](https://github.com/hinhio/LLaMA-Factory).
+It provides a powerful and user-friendly toolkit for adapting SDAR to your specific needs 🛠️.
 - [2025-10-10]  We've implemented an industrial-grade inference solution for SDAR models on the [lmdeploy framework](https://github.com/InternLM/lmdeploy), providing robust and efficient deployment infrastructure for production environments 🚀.
 - [2025-09-09] We’ve open-sourced the weights for models with various block sizes.
 Alongside our default model (block size=4), you can now find models with block sizes of 8, 16, 32, 64 on the Hugging Face 🤗.
 - [2025-08-18] We’ve open-sourced the weights for our [SDAR-30B-A3B-Sci](https://huggingface.co/JetLM/SDAR-30B-A3B-Sci) model — now available on Hugging Face 🤗.